sleeperh/Intelligent-Dipstick/README.md

     *	Search for "MAX6675" and install the library by Yurri Salimov
     *	Search for "NimBLE" and install the library by h2zero
     *	Search for "FFT" and install the arduinoFFT library by Enrique Condes
+### Download and Install Source Code
+1. Download the project zip and extract it in a folder of your choice.
+2. Within the Intelligent-Dipstick-main/src folder are two subfolders: Capstone_Sensors and Capstone_Gateway.
+Move Capstone_Sensors and Capstone_Gateway folders to the computer's Arduino folder, typically C:\Users\YourUserName\Documents\Arduino

 ### Uploading Arduino Programs onto the ESP32 Dev Kit C v1 and Adafruit Feather
 To install Capstone_Sensors.ino onto the ESP32 Dev Kit C: